UMAprotocol/UMIPs/UMIPs/umip-179.md

 - The `FilledV3Relay` inputToken can be mapped to a HubPool token `l1Token` by following [step 2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-179.md#Matching-SpokePool-&-HubPool-tokens) above.
 - The LP fee is computed between the `FilledV3Relay` `originChainId` and `repaymentChainId`.
 - The `HubPool` `liquidityUtilizationCurrent()` and `liquidityUtilizationPostRelay()` functions are used instead of the `BridgePool` variant.

+## Computing Slow Fill output amounts
+`V3FundsDeposited` `outputAmount` values specify the exact amount to be received by the `recipient`, and therefore exclude any relayer or LP fees paid.
+In the event of a Slow Fill, the relayer portion of the implicit fee is effectively nulled.
+Therefore, SlowFill `outputAmount` shall be increased by the amount corresponding the `relayerFeePct`.
+This can be identified as follows: `updatedOutputAmount = inputAmount * (1 - realizedLpFeePct), where `realizedLpFeePct` is computed at the deposit `quoteTimestamp` between `originChainId` and `destinationChainId`.

+## Identifying SpokePool Contracts
+The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
+The chainId must be specified in the query.
+In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.

 ## Constructing the PoolRebalanceRoot
 <!-- todo: Can the v2 description be used here? -->